Caller Line Identification¶

 CLI (Caller Line Identification) (or "Automatic Number Identification") refers to the From header in Session Initiation Protocol (SIP) and represents the senders number in an outgoing telephone call.
 It's the technical term for the Caller ID mechanism.

 In VoIP systems, CLI is more than just a way to display the number of incoming calls.
-It is used as a defense against unidentified call attempts, provides information to sort incoming calls, and is an important part of billing.
+It serves as a defense against unidentified call attempts, provides information to sort incoming calls, and is an important part of billing.

 CLI Best Practice

-Best practice is to only have one Forced CLI.
+It's recommended to have one Forced CLI.

-If you are interested in adding CLIs from the Customer Portal, please contact support to have "Approved CLIs Only" enabled.
+If you want to add CLIs from the Customer Portal, please contact support to have "Approved CLIs Only" enabled.